OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 - **XML manifest**: Set the **\<Permissions\>** element to **ReadWriteMailbox**.
 - **Teams manifest (preview)**: Set the "name" property of an object in the "authorization.permissions.resourceSpecific" array to "Mailbox.ReadWrite.User".

-Second, enable support for shared folders, The markup varies depending on the type of manifest.
+Second, enable support for shared folders.
+The markup varies depending on the type of manifest.

 # [XML Manifest](#tab/xmlmanifest)

 Set the [SupportsSharedFolders](/javascript/api/manifest/supportssharedfolders) element to `true` in the manifest under the parent element `DesktopFormFactor`.
-At present, other form factors are not supported.
+At present, other form factors aren't supported.

 ```XML
 ...